JasmineLIE/Vaults/Places/Nations/Valhalla/People & Groups/Einherjar/The Experience/The Experience.md

-The entertainment group in Valhalla, thriving off of the joy and good faith of Valhalla's residents.
+The entertainment group in [[Valhalla]], thriving off of the joy and good faith of Valhalla's residents.

 The main source of its networking is [[Luminosity]].
 Shortly after [[Gorgeous Candor]]'s takeover, they also took the [[Velvet Shuffleboard]] under their wing.